Alien: Earth – Everything we know about the Alien TV show

 Alien: Earth release date speculation

-Alien: Earth will be released sometime in 2025.
-While we don't have an exact release date for the upcoming Alien TV series, we're pretty confident that we'll see Xenomorphs on our small screen early next year.
+Alien: Earth will be released sometime this summer in 2025.
+While we don't have an exact release date for the upcoming Alien TV series, this was confirmed in a teaser that showed new footage from the series.

-This is due to the fact that filming on Alien: Earth has already wrapped, and creator Noah Hawley has confirmed that the team is busy in post-production as we speak.
-While editing and adding visual effects on anything sci-fi-related takes time, it makes sense for Alien: Earth to capitalize on the renewed hype for the franchise that the 2024 movie Alien: Romulus is going to create as well.
+Filming on Alien: Earth wrapped last summer, and creator Noah Hawley confirmed that the team was busy in post-production afterwards.
+While editing and adding visual effects on anything sci-fi-related takes time, it makes sense for Alien: Earth to capitalize on the renewed hype for the franchise that the 2024 movie Alien: Romulus created as well.

-So, fingers crossed, we get confirmation on an early 2025 Alien: Earth release date soon!
+So, fingers crossed, we get a confirmation for an exact Alien: Earth release date soon!
 We'll keep you posted as soon as more news heads our way.
 In the meantime, you can read our Alien: Romulus review for more details on the latest entry in the franchise.

 Alien: Earth trailer

-The first teaser trailer for Alien: Earth is here – and it's a 15-second clip featuring a blood-dripping Xenomorph that ends with a jump scare.
+The first teaser trailer for Alien: Earth was a 15-second clip featuring a blood-dripping xenomorph, and ending with a jump scare.

 We see Planet Earth before it slowly morphs into a Xenomorph which screetches at the viewer.
 Because we know that Noah Hawley doesn't play around when it comes to violence (thanks to Fargo) and that he plans to follow the aesthetic from Alien and Aliens, we know this is going to be quite the scary ride.
 Movie-goers who went to see Alien: Romulus were treated to the Alien: Earth trailer beforehand.